JavaTMP/JavaTMP/docs/tutorials/gradle/gradle-essentials.md

 ### Gradle is
 - an advanced build automation tool that brings the best from various proven build tools and innovates on top of them.
+- used to automate compiling, testing, packaging, and deployment of your software or any other types of projects.
 - can be used to produce different kind of artifacts such as web applications, static sites, and desktop applications.
 - Works by conventions over configuration.
 - can be configured using very human-friendly Groovy DSL.

+### Gradle's Main Features
+- Declarative builds and convention over configuration
+- Support for Ant Tasks and Maven repositories
+- Incremental builds, the tasks in a build are only executed if necessary.
+- Gradle has great support for multi-project builds.
+- The Gradle Wrapper allows us to execute Gradle builds even if Gradle is not installed on a computer.

 ### Installing Gradle
 - Gradle needs Java Runtime Environment (JRE) 6 or Java Development Kit (JDK) 1.6 or higher.